Back to all guides

 How to draw it

 1. Draw four uneven boxes.
 They do not need to match.
-Slightly imperfect boxes feel more natural.
+Uneven boxes create hierarchy faster than four identical cells.

 2. Give each box one role.
-A word, a list, a doodle, a scrap, or a tiny caption.
+A word, list, doodle, scrap, or caption is enough.

 3. Leave one box almost empty.
-A blank box with a date or small mark can make the whole page calmer.
+A date, mark, or two-word label can make the whole page calmer.

 4. Stop before filling every corner.
-This layout works because it makes fragments feel complete.
+This layout works because it lets fragments feel chosen instead of unfinished.

 Filled example

-Saw: orange light on the wall Ate: toast with too much butter Heard: someone laughing outside the shop Keep: the receipt from the small bookstore
+Saw: orange light on the wall Ate: toast with too much butter Heard: someone laughing outside the shop Keep: the receipt-shaped note from the small bookstore

 Advanced variation

 Make one box a little larger than the others.
-That becomes the focal point, and the smaller boxes support it.
+That becomes the focal point, and the smaller boxes become evidence around it.

-If you have one photo, label, ticket, memo, or paper scrap, let it become the page anchor.
-You do not have to design the whole page first; the physical piece can decide the composition.
+If you have one photo print, label, ticket-shaped note, memo, or replaceable paper scrap, let it become the page anchor.
+You do not have to design the whole spread first; the physical piece can decide where the writing belongs.

 Best for